blueboxd/chromium-legacy/README.md

       - FIXED
   - menus/sheets
     - have no shadow
       - ~~temporally FIXED (popups have some glitches on corners)~~
         - reverted due to improper rendering of combo box
   - scrollbars
-    - won't disappear despite "Show scrollbars when scrolling" option is enabled
+    - won't disappear despite "Show scrollbars when scrolling" option is enabled when GPU compositing is disabled
 - GPU assists
   - on 10.7, due to old OpenGL version, disabled entirely by Chromium itself
   - on 10.8/10.9, GPU compositing is disabled by hardcoded `--disable-gpu-compositing` option due to rendering glitches.
 - Sandboxing
-  - sandboxing is disabled with hardcoded `--no-sandbox` option because Seatbelt is too old to load latest policies
+  - on 10.7/10.8/10.9, sandboxing is disabled with hardcoded `--no-sandbox` option because Seatbelt is too old to load latest policies
+    - *TODO: rewrite policies for old OSes*

 ## building

-Build steps are almost same as [original Chromium's one](docs/mac_build_instructions.md).
+Build steps are almost the same as the [original Chromium's one](docs/mac_build_instructions.md) except for compatibility patches.

 ### prerequisites

-- macOS 11.0 SDK
+- macOS 11.1 SDK
 - Xcode 12.2+
 - powerful CPUs
   - about 40mins to full build with `Xeon E5-2690 v4` & 2 x `Ryzen 9 3950X`